<- formula(Y ~ treatment1 + treatment2)

 In this model, \(a_i\) and \(b_i\) are random effects for subject \(i\) applied to the intercept and slope, respectively.
 Predictions would vary depending on each subject’s slope and intercept terms:

 Formula notation is often used in the R syntax for linear models.
-It looks like this: \(Y ~ X\), where \(Y\) is the dependent variable (the response) and \(X\) is/are the independent variable(s) that is, the experimental treatments or interventions.
+It follows this convention: \(Y ~ X\), where \(Y\) is the dependent variable (the response) and \(X\) is/are the independent variable(s) that is, the experimental treatments or interventions.

 The package ‘lme4’ has some additional conventions regarding the formula.
 Random effects are put in parentheses and a 1|